-The University of Kent is delighted to invite applications for 8 GCDC doctoral scholarships, starting in the academic year 2020-2021 (from September 2020).
+The University of Kent is delighted to invite applications for 10 GCDC doctoral scholarships, starting in the academic year 2020-2021 (from September 2020).
 Five of the scholarships are student-led and five of the scholarships are project-led (see below).

-To be eligible for a GCDC scholarship, the envisaged research project has to be ODA compliant.
-This means that the research must directly and primarily benefit the economic and social problems faced by developing countries on the OECD’s Development Assistance Committee (DAC) list.
+.
+This means that the research must directly and primarily benefit the economic and social problems faced by developing countries on the OECD’s Development Assistance Committee (DAC)

 1) Equitable access to sustainable development;

 3) Human rights, good governance and social justice.

 Finally, the research project must address UN sustainable development goal(s) (SDGs) and demonstrate direct benefit(s) to specific DAC-list country/countries.